ȱ

 policies of the Federal Government and to make resulting recommendations to the President.”
 Ibid., §904.

-35 Homeland Security Council, National Strategy for Homeland Security, October 2007.
+National Strategy for Homeland Security, October 2007.

-36 The 2007 National Strategy for Homeland Security also makes reference to a large number of single-topic strategies,
+National Strategy for Homeland Security also makes reference to a large number of single-topic strategies,

-including the National Strategy to Combat Terrorist Travel, the National Strategy for Maritime Security, the National
+National Strategy to Combat Terrorist Travel, the

-Strategy for Aviation Security
+Strategy for Aviation Security, the

-to Secure Cyberspace
+to Secure Cyberspace, and the

-, and the National Strategy for the Development of Security Professionals.
+National Strategy for the Development of Security Professionals.

 ŗŖȱ